Skip to content

 United States

-Crypto.com cut 12% of its workforce (~180 employees) on 19 March, targeting growth and customer relationship management roles.
-CEO Kris Marszalek declared: 'Companies that do not make this pivot immediately will fail.'
+Crypto.com cut roughly 180 employees on 19 March, about 12% of its workforce, targeting growth and customer relationship roles.
+CEO Kris Marszalek declared companies not adopting AI immediately will fail.
 Marszalek had previously paid $70 million for the ai.com domain, the largest domain purchase in history.

 The investment bank argues today's tech giants hold three times the cash reserves of companies at the centre of previous bubbles — but the counter-case rests on assumptions about returns that remain unproven.